Building Safety Levy 2026: a tradesperson's quick guide

 It is essential for tradespeople to engage in scenario planning to anticipate changes in project requirements.
 This involves:

-- Regular communication with developers to stay informed about potential changes
+- Regular communication with developers to stay informed about potential changes.
+Open lines of communication can help tradespeople adjust their plans quickly and efficiently.

-- Adjusting timelines and budgets in collaboration with project managers
+- Adjusting timelines and budgets in collaboration with project managers.
+Being flexible and adaptive in planning can mitigate potential disruptions.

 Industry response to the levy